crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused the users list in the privileges tab to not displayed when the CrateDB Admin UI is not served from ``/``.

+- Fixed various issues in the CrateDB Admin UI console.

+- Fixed an issue that caused the Twitter tutorial to not start automatically after the login redirect in the CrateDB Admin UI.

 - Fixed bug in the disk threshold decider logic that would ignore to account new relocating shard (``STARTED`` to ``RELOCATING``) when deciding how to allocate or relocate shards with respect to